What is Amazon AWS RDS SQL Server and What is it for?

 Windows Authentication Support

-You can enable Windows Authentication when creating a new database or add it to an existing database.
+You can enable Windows Authentication when creating a new database or adding it to an existing one.

 Credential information should be stored in the AWS Directory Service for Microsoft Active Directory (AD).